RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### Is there a way to reset RetroDECK?
- Yes, you can reset various parts of the software using the RetroDECK configurator under the option reset.
+Yes, you can reset various parts of the software using the RetroDECK Configurator's reset functions.

-Or you can use CLI arguments in the terminal.

-Chec
+Read more on `RetroDECK Configurator 🛠️`

+Or if you want to reset from CLI you can read up on:
+`Development 🖥️` - `CLI Guide`

  <br>